 nor turning yellowish when fading, as is a typical feature

 of M. floridula.
 In addition, according to Maas

 Geesteranus (1990), the lamellae of A. adonis are

 delicately pink, turning white and with white edge, whereas they are bright pink-red to coral red at

-In the 2-spored form of M. adonis the spores are significantly broader than the spores of 'M. floridula' but according to Maas Geesteranus (1990) the spores of 4-spored M. adonis are of the same size as those of 'M . floridula'.
+In the 2-spored form of A. adonis the spores are significantly broader than the spores of 'M. floridula' but according to Maas Geesteranus (1990) the spores of 4-spored A. adonis are of the same size as those of 'M . floridula'.

-M. adonis is a member of Mycena sect. adonideae (Fr.)
+A. adonis was formerly recognized as a member of Mycena sect. adonideae (Fr.)
 Quél.